lloydarnold/global-event-persistor/planning/database-schema.md

     is doable
   - also, list can be expanded in future
 - sentiment
-  - TODO - decide how to flesh this out
+  - two entries - goldstein score and positivity

 ### Key Question
 - do we have different tables for each category ?